Top Questions Hiring Managers Will Ask You in Your Dental Associate Interview

 1. What interested you in our dental group?

-- This is a chance to show off your knowledge of the group and what they offer in comparison to other local groups.
-You’ll be glad you know their history, their practices, and their specialties.
+This is a chance to show off your knowledge of the group and what they offer in comparison to other local groups.
+You’ll be glad that you researched their history, their practices, and their specialties.

 2. Have you been part of a dental group before?

-- Use this question to highlight your job experience.
-If this is your first interview as a dental associate, express your enthusiasm for the field and how you worked hard to get to this point.
+This question gives you an opportunity to highlight your job experience.
+If this is your first interview as a dental associate, express your enthusiasm for the field and how hard you worked to get to this point.

 3. How do you handle problems within a group?

-- If this is your first dental group, think back to a time when you worked with others in a group setting and glean examples from that.
+If this is your first dental group interview, think back to a time when you worked with others in a group setting and glean examples from that.
 Have several instances readily available to share your group problem solving.

 4. If you fall behind in your schedule, how do you adjust?